By submitting this form, I give OurChurch.Com permission to send me communication by email.

 Disk space is the amount of space in a web hosting account for storing files.
 These files may include images, text, audio, video, software and even email.

-Bandwidth is the maximum of data allowed to be transferred each month to and from a web hosting account.
+Bandwidth is the data transferred each month to and from a web hosting account.

 And just to explain a few terms of measurement: